 - Dried oregano.

-- A couple boxes of good ol’ Jiffy cornbread mix.
+- A couple boxes of good ol' Jiffy cornbread mix.
+See below for tips on substitutions for the cornbread.
+But Jiffy is my favorite!

 - A can creamed corn, and some frozen corn.
+You could also use fresh corn in place of the frozen if that's what you have on hand.

-- A couple eggs.
+- A couple of large eggs.

-To make the casserole, you’ll start by cooking up the aromatics and sausage to make the base of the4 filling.
-The chorizo sausage is super flavorful, so you won’t need much, and the filling cooks up VERY quickly.
+To make the casserole, you'll start by cooking up the aromatics and sausage to make the base of the filling.
+The chorizo sausage is super flavorful, so you won't need much, and the filling cooks up VERY quickly.
 All the winning signs of a great weeknight casserole.

 Layering the casserole

-Once your meaty filling is ready to go, you’ll transfer it to a bowl (briefly) while you stir up the cornbread mixture.
+Once your meaty filling is ready to go, you'll transfer it to a bowl (briefly) while you stir up the Jiffy cornbread mixture.
 Once the cornbread is ready to go, pour half into the same skillet you cooked the sausage in, and spread it into an even layer.
-At this point, you’ll add the sausage back in over top.
+At this point, you'll add the sausage back in over top.

 Once the bottom layer of cornbread and chorizo mixture are in, you'll add a bunch of shredded cheese.
 Either smoked gouda or sharp cheddar are great options here.
 Monterey jack would also be great.
 For this step- be sure to hold back half the cheese.
 I know it's hard, but that cheese will still make it into the dish.
 Promise.